 Wildcat Exploration Ltd. (the "Company") is an exploration stage company, which is engaged in the acquisition and exploration of resource properties.
 The Company was incorporated in Manitoba on February 11, 1998.
-The Company currently holds interests in resource properties in the provinces of Manitoba, Ontario and Saskatchewan and acts as the Manager of the Wildcat-Doe Run Canadian Exploration Alliance (see also Note 11(b)).
+The Company currently holds interests in resource properties in the provinces of Manitoba, Ontario and Saskatchewan and acts as the Manager of the Wildcat-Doe Run Canadian Exploration Alliance (Note 14).
 The Company is listed on the TSX Venture Exchange ("TSXV") having the symbol WEL, as a Tier 2 mining issuer and is in the process of exploring its mineral properties.